Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0015-auxiliary-content.md

 ## Status

+Ready to review

 ## Context

-In order to support users of the new site, we need infrastructure that will supply help and documentation content (referred to hereafter as "auxiliary content")in a format that is easy to integrate into the React framework.
+In order to support users of the new site, we need infrastructure that will supply help and documentation content (referred to hereafter as "auxiliary content") in a format that is easy to integrate into the React framework.
 This content will include the following:

 * Context-sensitive help articles
 * Images